naturalis/nba-docs/content/doc-spec-services/index.md

 ## Metadata services

 Metadata services provide miscellaneous information about the data available via the NBA.
-For a full list of services, please refer API reference documentation [Link].
+For a full list of services, please refer ti the
+{{<swagger-ui-link text="API endpoint reference">}}.
 Metadata services can be categorised into two classes:

 ### Controlled vocabularies
 To maintain data integrity, some fields in our source systems are constrained by controlled vocabularies.
 These exist for